 There is a cap that is useful for overnight stays or travels.

 Users have commented that “this is just right for his age with the size of these teeth.
 The bristle of this brush is so soft so it won’t harm the gums of the child.
 The blue bristle on the center is an indicator of how much toothpaste you should apply to it.
 The shape of the handle is also perfect for kids to have a good grip of it.
 This comes with a head cover too.”

-Please comment below should you have a favourite toothbrush to share with me.
-It is my desire to see more young children start the correct oral habits from young and growing up healthy.
+Please comment below should you have a favorite toothbrush to share with me.
+It is my desire to see more young children start the correct oral habits from a young and growing up healthy.